-Historic Newton's collections, which include objects and documents, pertain to Newton's social, cultural, economic, and physical development:
+Historic Newton's archival collections pertain to Newton's social, cultural, economic, and physical development.

 - Family Papers and Organization Records -- Representative manuscript collections include papers from the Jackson, Hammond, Bacon, Fuller, Ward, and Fewkes families.
 Records of clubs and organizations include several improvement societies, women's clubs, and churches.
 Papers donated by the Second Church in Newton (1701-1980) are a recent addition.
 Although the collection strengths are from the late nineteenth and early twentieth centuries, there are also some later twentieth century papers such as those of the Newton Conservators (1961-1990).

 - Photographs -- Visual materials include several hundred daguerreotypes, ambrotypes, tintypes; more than 10,000 nineteenth and twentieth century photographs; 800 lantern slides and more than 10,000 35mm slides.
 Subjects range from individual, family, school, and community images to the built environment.
 An extensive series of photographs from the City's glass plate negative collection is a strength.